lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 [Documentation for `pinetime-mynewt`](https://docs.rs/pinetime-mynewt)

-In the meantime, please go ahead and create your own Watch Faces and publish them on crates.io
+In the meantime, please go right ahead and create your own Watch Faces and publish them on crates.io...
+To share, learn and enjoy :-)

 [Check out my PineTime articles](https://lupyuen.github.io)